hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step4-deploy.md

 `kubectl get secrets --all-namespaces --selector owner=helm`{{execute}}

-For the Redis chart you installed to the redis namespace you can see the secret information about the deployment.
+For the Redis chart, you installed to the _redis_ namespace you can see the secret information about the deployment.

 `kubectl --namespace redis describe secret sh.helm.release.v1.my-redis.v1`{{execute}}